MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-real-time-telemetry-to-troubleshoot-poor-meeting-quality.md

 # Use real-time telemetry to troubleshoot poor meeting quality

 > [!NOTE]
 > This feature is currently in public preview until the end of 2021.
-After this time, the Advanced Communications add-on for Microsoft Teams will be required for each user whose telemetry you wish to view in real-time.
+After this time, the Advanced Communications add-on for Microsoft Teams will be required for each user whose telemetry you wish to view in real time.
 For more information, see [Advanced Communications add-on for Microsoft Teams](/MicrosoftTeams/teams-add-on-licensing/advanced-communications).

 This article explains how to use Real-Time Analytics (RTA) to troubleshoot poor Microsoft Teams meeting quality for individual users.
 You can access Real-Time Analytics if you have one of the following roles: